betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 on the surfaces you touch you will almost certainly bring to your face or to other surfaces<sup>[29],[30]</sup> you touch.

+In addition to preventing the spread the virus, it is also important to take care to not contribute to the spread misinformation<sup>[48]</sup> also.

-So, apart from cleaning your office area surfaces regularly, keep your hands clean by frequent washing with soap and water for 20 seconds.
+Finally, apart from cleaning your office area surfaces regularly, keep your hands clean by frequent washing with soap and water for 20 seconds.
 Note that overuse of alcohol based sanitizer will likely dry your skin to the point of cracking, *creating* a new vector for infection rather than preventing one.
 Try not to touch your face.
 When you cough or sneeze, cover it.<sup>[31]</sup> Remember, you are protecting not only yourself but also those around you.
-The most vulnerable among us will appreciate your efforts in slowing the spread of COVID-19.
+The most vulnerable among us<sup>[10]</sup> (the elderly and those who are diabetics or have heart or lung disease) will appreciate your efforts in slowing the spread of COVID-19.

 [1]: https://www.cdc.gov/coronavirus/2019-ncov/about/transmission.html "CDC guidance on CV-19 transmission {}"
 [2]: https://www.who.int/health-topics/coronavirus "WHO summary remarks of COVID-19 {}"
 [3]: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4659470/ "NIH CV-229E surface study {}"
-[4]: https://www.medrxiv.org/content/10.1101/2020.03.09.20033217v1 "Aerosol and surface study of SARS-CoV-2 {}"
+[4]: https://www.medrxiv.org/content/10.1101/2020.03.09.20033217v2.full.pdf "Aerosol and surface stability of SARS-CoV-2 compared with SARS-CoV-1 {}"
 [5]: https://www.journalofhospitalinfection.com/article/S0195-6701(20)30046-3/fulltext "Surface study of various coronaviruses {}"
 [6]: https://www.cdc.gov/coronavirus/2019-ncov/community/organizations/cleaning-disinfection.html#How%20to%20Clean%20and%20Disinfect "CDC guidance on cleaning surfaces {}"
 [7]: https://www.cdc.gov/coronavirus/2019-ncov/about/prevention.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fcoronavirus%2F2019-ncov%2Fabout%2Fprevention-treatment.html "CDC description of transmission scenario {}"
 [8]: https://en.wikipedia.org/wiki/Coronavirus "Wikipedia summary of coronavirus {}"
-[9]: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/technical-guidance/naming-the-coronavirus-disease-(covid-2019)-and-the-virus-that-causes-it "CDC describes names SARS-CoV-2 COVID-19 {}"
+[9]: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/technical-guidance/naming-the-coronavirus-disease-(covid-2019)-and-the-virus-that-causes-it "CDC explains names SARS-CoV-2 and COVID-19 {}"
+[10]: https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/high-risk-complications.html "CDC describes higher risk persons {}"
+[11]: https://jamanetwork.com/journals/jama/fullarticle/2762028 "Asymptomatic transmission of COVID-19 {}"

 [20]: https://learningregistry.org/reviews/best-disinfectant-wipes "Best disinfecting wipes {}"
 [21]: https://www.pcmag.com/how-to/how-to-spring-clean-your-electronics "Best practices for cleaning electronics {}"